-Through advocacy, youth leaders are able to develop crucial life skills, such as: strong collaboration skills, communication skills, the ability to successfully advocate for their needs, stronger academic achievement, and stronger social and emotional development skills.
-Leadership strengthens character and helps build crucial skills to prepare the leaders of tomorrow.
+Through advocacy, youth leaders are able to develop crucial life skills, such as strong collaboration skills, communication skills, the ability to successfully advocate for their needs, stronger academic achievement, and stronger social and emotional development skills.
+Leadership opportunities strengthen character and helps build crucial skills to prepare the leaders of tomorrow for real-world challenges.

-When youth are given a seat at the table, they will be able to effectively communicate the needs of their school environment, certain issues that could be overlooked if there were no formal youth representation.
-By having youth-led policies, they would be able to successfully meet youth-needs.
+When youth are given a seat at the table, they can effectively communicate the needs of their school environment and other issues that could be overlooked without formal youth representation.
+Youth-led policies can successfully meet young people's needs.

-SB 421 will create a state-level youth-led youth advisory council at the Oregon Department of Education.
-This initiative had previously been introduced as HB 3363 (2021) and HB 4099 (2022).
+SB 421 will create a state-level youth-led youth advisory council within the Oregon Department of Education.
+This initiative was previously introduced as HB 3363 (2021) and HB 4099 (2022).
 In both sessions, the bills passed through the House Committee of Education with bipartisan support.
-However, it never made it past the Ways and Means committee.
-It is crucial for this to pass through both committees this session.
+However, they never made it past the Ways and Means committee.
+It is crucial for this bill to pass through both committees this session.

-The passage of SB 421 will give students a formal voice over their own education and learning environments, and create important life-long character development skills.
+The passage of SB 421 will give students a formal voice over their own education and learning environments and create opportunities to develop important, life-long skills.
 The ACLU of Oregon urges your support for Senate Bill 421 and asks you to pass it out of committee.